-East Kent Hospitals University NHS Foundation Trust (EKHUFT) has made widespread improvements to the quality of care patients receive following the CQC’s reinspection of the Trust’s hospitals in Ashford, Canterbury and Margate in September.
+East Kent Hospitals University NHS Foundation Trust (EKHUFT) has made widespread improvements to the quality of care patients receive over the last two years, as recognised by the Care Quality Commission (CQC) in their reinspection of the Trust’s hospitals in Ashford, Canterbury and Margate last year.

-Sir Mike Richards, CQC, says: “Staff at all levels are contributing to the improvement programme and as a result a momentum of improvement is apparent within the organisation.”
+Sir Mike Richards said: “Staff at all levels are contributing to the improvement programme and as a result a momentum of improvement is apparent within the organisation.”

 Trust Chief Executive, Matthew Kershaw, said: